 Thus far, throughout our ‘Anstey’ research, having communicated with hundreds of Ansteys worldwide, we are yet to find a single one who can trace his Anstey line back to Warwickshire pre-1700.
-However, there are surely Ansteys alive today who are direct descendants of this Warwickshire medieval Anstey sub-branch and therefore appeal to anybody who can trace their direct Anstey lineage back to Warwickshire in say c1700 (or even earlier ideally) to contact us at firstname.lastname@example.org.
+However, there are certainly Ansteys alive today who are direct descendants of this Warwickshire medieval Anstey sub-branch (see our post ‘Hampton in Arden Warwickshire Anstey Page Commenced‘).

 The position of the Warwickshire sub-branch in the Anstey pedigree is illustrated nicely in the below schematic.

 Sub-branches of the Warwickshire Anstey pedigree that we have begun to upload include:

 - the Hampton in Arden Ansteys, the principal sub-branch of the modern Warwickshire Ansteys